 Who We Are?

 ACCESS Development Services is a global catalyst to achieve the Sustainable Development Goals.
 By accelerating collaborative action with global, regional, and local stakeholders, ACCESS is driving financial resilience and security as key outcomes.
-Set-up in March 2006, with support from Department of International Development (Govt of UK), ACCESS is structured uniquely to build evidence, create models and align thought leadership in collaboration with Civil Society Organizations, Governments, Private Sector, Donors and Multilateral / Bilateral Agencies.
+Set-up in March 2006, ACCESS is structured uniquely to build evidence, create models and align thought leadership in collaboration with Civil Society Organizations, Governments, Private Sector, Donors and Multilateral / Bilateral Agencies.

-ACCESS has built strong competencies over the years by building a community of practice around inclusive finance, generating evidence, convening regional and global programmes, influencing thought leadership and building a professional team.
+ACCESS has built strong competencies over the years by building a community of practice around inclusive finance, generating evidence, convening regional and global programmes, supporting thought leadership and building a professional team.

 To achieve outcome based impact, ACCESS pursues a 3-tier approach:

 Tier I – Improve value chains through innovation and digitisation